Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Today is our exploration day, so we will explore Langtang Valley.
 This serene and beautiful valley offers marvelous views of the Himalayan ranges and glaciers.
 We will visit the sacred Kyanjin Gompa and gain insights into its history and cultural significance.
 Similarly, we will witness monks performing their routine prayers, chantings, and rituals.

 A cheese factory lies a short distance from the valley.
 We can take a short tour of the factory and taste the local yak cheese.
-We can take a short hike to Langshisha Khark, Tserko Ri (5450 m), or Kyanjin Ri (4773 m) for a more adventurous option.
-These viewpoints offer breathtaking and enchanting views of the mountain panoramas and surrounding landscapes.
-Most trekkers take short excursions to Kyanjin Ri, where you can witness magnificent views of the Langtang range.
+We can take a short hike to Langshisha Kharka (2–3 hours), Tserko Ri (5,033 m), around 6–7 hrs, or Kyanjin Ri (4773 m), for a more adventurous option.
+These viewpoints offer beautiful views of the mountain panoramas and surrounding landscapes.
+Most trekkers take short excursions to Kyanjin Ri, where you can witness the Langtang range.
 After our whole-day excursion, we will return to Kyanjin Gompa.

 Accommodations: